Immersive installation, community discourse, cultural and physical mapping

 Event Planning

 Collaborative experimentation is at the heart of this work.
 There are a variety of possibilities for engaging the public, depending on timing, spatial opportunities, and conceptual development of the residency.
-‘Cracked Earth Experiments’ and ‘Erosion Flows’ invite curiosity about mud and introduce concepts of beauty in impermanence.
+EARTHflows invite curiosity about mud and introduce concepts of beauty in impermanence.
 Deep Listening connects people with their environment in emotionally provoking ways.
 ‘Ritual Earth Flows’ and sonic experiments transform personal and architectural environments, empowering and engaging critical thinking about perceptions of the environment and the arts.
-A Ritual Performance using local clay would provide a deeper connection with the living earth of the region.
-I propose collaborative, improvisational, ritual performative events within the museum complex that would energize the space and the participants’ sense of connection with themselves and the natural environment.
+A ritual performance using local clay would provide a deeper connection with the region's living earth.
+I propose collaborative, improvisational, ritual performative events within to energize the space and the participants’ sense of connection with themselves and the natural environment.
 I am open to collaborating with local sound artists.

 Events and Interactions:

-The public is invited to play with geological processes unfolding in the studio by hand-mixing liquid micaceous clay to pour ‘Cracked Earth Experiments’ into molds and hand paint a clay mural.
-Toward the end of the residency, the public is invited back to observe and document the effects of evaporation on the poured clay samples and participate in the clay mural's final erosion.
+The public is invited to play with geological processes unfolding in the studio by hand-mixing liquid micaceous clay to pour EARTHflows into molds and hand-paint a clay mural.
+The public is invited back to observe and document the effects of evaporation on the poured clay samples and participate in the clay mural's final erosion.
 Concepts of time, transition, expansion, and contraction can be observed through the cracking earth and visual imprints of flow.

 ‘Deep Listening’ is a community event, a sonic workshop, and an interactive sound bath that introduces active listening.
 Active Listening is an exploratory practice that encounters personal and collective experiences of harmony, dissonance, expansion, and contraction.
-Harmonic and dissonant vibrations in the interior and exterior gallery space will be playfully explored and recorded throughout the workshop, revealing unique spatial relationships.
-These Sonic Ecology experiments will provide the soundtrack for the subsequent ‘Earth Flow Ritual Performance’ event and engage the public’s interest as ‘Earth Flow’ progresses.
+Harmonic and dissonant vibrations in the interior and exterior spaces will be playfully explored and recorded throughout workshops, revealing unique spatial relationships.
+These Sonic Ecology experiments will provide the soundtrack for the subsequent Ritual Performance events and engage the public’s interest as EARTHflow progresses.

-The studio space will be inviting to the public.
+The studio space can be inviting to the public.
 They will witness the changes in clay through water evaporation each time they return.
-The slowly eroding clay mural provides visual reminders of flow, like a vertical mudbank after a rainstorm.
-Exploring the environment by hiking locally, I will search for dead plant specimens for their evocative forms and shadows.
-The mud cracks that develop within forms throughout the residency become specimens and remains replicating nature.
-In ongoing sound experiments, I will respond to Vladem Contemporary's existing sonic ecology and use time-lapse photography to document the changes to the clay within the studio space.
-Continuous audio and visual editing will provide material to play and project throughout the residency space, inviting curiosity.
+A slowly eroding clay mural visualizes flow, like a vertical mudbank after a rainstorm.
+Exploring the environment by hiking locally, we will search for dead plant specimens for their evocative forms and shadows.
+The mud cracks that develop within forms throughout the residency become specimens and remain to replicate nature.
+In ongoing sound experiments, I will respond to existing sonic ecology and use time-lapse photography to document the changes to the clay and exploratory hikes.
+Continuous audio and visual editing will provide material to play and project in an installation.

-To conclude the residency, participants in the previous workshops are invited back to perform in the ‘Earth Flow Ritual Performance.’
-They can collaborate in the improvisation, expressing the voices of the clay as it pours.
+To conclude, participants in the previous workshops are invited back to perform in the EARTHflow Ritual Performance.
+They can collaborate in the improvisations.
 Liquid micaceous clay colored by various natural earth oxides will be mixed to a fluid consistency with acacia gum and poured onto the raised canvas with sonic accompaniments.
 The experience becomes an expansive, celebratory performance of the life of earth and water as the artist and workshop participants express the voice of the flow in sonic improvisation.

 The proposed public programming aims to engage the public’s curiosity, playfulness, and environmental awareness.
 The workshops and performances involve deep listening, sonic ecology, water, and earth.